CoderDojo-Content/Beginner-HTML-CSS/en/styling-the-menu-bar.md

    }
 ```
 Choose whatever colours you like!
 You can make the border thicker by using a higher number for the `border-width` property.
+9. Here's an example of what your stylesheet and web pages should look like by now.
+[SCREENSHOT]